-While this wine goes along fine with Indian, Thai, Mexican, and Italian foods, it is a red meat that partners up perfectly for it.
+While this wine goes along fine with Indian, Thai, Mexican, and Italian foods, it is red meat that partners up perfectly with it.
 The best example, in this case, would be a barbecue which works exceptionally well because the smokiness of the meat complements the smoky finish of Malbec.

 Fish entrees are also good to go with a glass of this red wonder, most prominently with salmon and tuna, especially if you’re planning on having the latter as a steak.

 The same level of bonding can be developed between Malbec and dishes like sausages, beef, mushroom, lamb, stews, cheeses, poultry, and charcuterie, to name a few.